April 20, 2022

 “Operating under a state of emergency for the last two years is certainly unprecedented.
 However, ensuring the safety or our community and municipal staff, among others, remained our top priority.
-Like many other municipalities across Ontario, we have lifted the emergency order given our confidence that we can continue to protect members of the public without functioning under an emergency order.
+Like many other municipalities across Ontario, we have lifted the emergency order given our and the province’s confidence that we can continue to protect members of the public without functioning under an emergency order.
 This is one more milestone in our journey towards recovery from the pandemic,” said Mayor Nancy Peckford.

-“That being said, the pandemic is not over yet unfortunately.
+“That being said, pandemic is not over yet unfortunately.
 We know many continue to be affected directly and indirectly as new COVID variants circulate.
 Please continue to follow public health recommendations to keep everyone safe.
 North Grenville’s COVID vaccination clinics, among others, are still offering boosters and first-time vaccinations,” added Mayor Peckford.
 “Please check with the health unit for details on how to book.”

 On March 25, 2020, Mayor Peckford signed a declaration of emergency for the Municipality of North Grenville.